crybapp/api/README.md

 ## Info
 `@cryb/api` is the core service used to handle requests from clients over REST and WebSocket.

-Events such as Room creation,
+Events such as Room creation, user authentication and requests to `@cryb/portals` to create VM instances are sent from `@cryb/api`.

 ### Status
 `@cryb/api` has been actively developed internally since August 2019, and is now open source as of October 2019.